Flowpack/jobqueue-doctrine/README.md

 ### Release options

-Additional options to be specified via `releaseOptions`:
+Additional options to be specified via `releaseOptions` for the queue:

 | Option | Type    | Default | Description                                                                      |
 |--------|---------|--------:|----------------------------------------------------------------------------------|